-With such massive repercussions, it’s crucial to recognize the signs of burnout.
+With such massive repercussions, it’s crucial to recognize the signs of burnout sooner than later.

 Who’s at risk?

-However, burnout symptoms can affect anyone if chronic work stress isn’t properly addressed and managed.
+However, burnout symptoms can affect anyone if they don’t properly manage chronic work stress.

-To determine of you have signs of burnout, ask yourself:
+To determine of you suffer from the tell-tale signs of burnout, ask yourself:

 - Am I spreading myself too thin?

-- Do the demands of my job—whether assigned or self-imposed—negatively impact my well-being?
+- Do my job’s demands—whether assigned or self-imposed—negatively impact my well-being?